Make your own route maps using IGN TOP25 maps

 What we decided on is shown on the Google Map to the right.

-The first step is to replace the suggested route with two routes; the first from Gannat to where the problem starts (B), the second starting from where the problem ends (A) to finish at Bellenaves.
+So what we have to do is replace the Google route that has a sharp “detour” with two routes with a gap; the first from Gannat to where the problem starts (B), the second starting from where the problem ends (A) to finish at Bellenaves (see Google Map above right).

-The way to overcome the problem of no actual physical address on either side of the gap is to start and finish the first line at Gannat, then drag point B out to the gap, and then do the same for the second line, starting and finishing at Bellenaves, and then dragging Point A back to the gap.
+The problem is that there is no actual physical address on either side of the gap.
+There are several ways to create a route without a physical address at an endpoint.
+We begin with a line that has both the start and finish at Gannat, then drag point B out to the gap, and then do the same for the second line, starting and finishing at Bellenaves, and then dragging Point A back to the gap.
+The sense of both lines must be in the same direction, that is A to B.

 Now delete the original suggested route.
-Your map at the gap should now look like the map on the right.
+Your map at the gap should now look like the map below left.

-To help find our way around the KML file when we come to edit it, it would be a good idea to rename the layer containing the line starting in Gannat to “Gannat to Bellenaves”.
-The control panel on your map should now look like the one on the left.
+To help find our way around our maps, it would be a good idea to rename the layer containing the line starting in Gannat to “Gannat to Bellenaves”.
+The control panel on your map should now look like the one to the left.

-To open a new map, either click the link you previously used above, or just click the three vertical dots menu on your current map (indicated by the red arrow on the image above), then click New map.
+To open a new map, click the three vertical dots menu on your current map (indicated by the red arrow above left), then click New map.

-Now we can find a route for our fourth and final day, St-Pourçain-sur-Sioule to Châtel-de-Neuvre, with a coffee stop in Contigny.
+Now we can find a route for our fourth and final day, St-Pourçain-sur-Sioule to Châtel-de-Neuvre, with a coffee stop in Contigny (see above).

-Comparing the suggested route above to what is shown on the TOP 25 map, you will notice that the GR300 goes along the bank of the Allier river on the edge of a réserve naturelle (nature reserve) from le Petit Bressolles to Châtel-de-Neuvre.
+Comparing the suggested route above right to what is shown on the TOP25 map, you will notice that the GR300 goes along the bank of the Allier river on the edge of a réserve naturelle (nature reserve) from le Petit Bressolles to Châtel-de-Neuvre.
 The map below is a magnified view of the problem section.

-Sounds like a good walk, but the GR300 track is not shown on the Google Map, hence the detour on the D2009, a very large road!
+Sounds like a good walk, but the GR300 track is not shown on the Google Map below, hence the detour on the D2009, a very large road!

 Once again we have to bridge the gap.
 However this time it is a lot easier because the gap is very close to one end of the suggested route.